5long/izwu/README.md

 ## Configuration

 There's no formal spec of config yet.
-Just follow the examples in example config file for now.
+Just follow the examples in the example config file for now.

 ## License